revolunet/django-extjs/README.md

 Convert your forms.Form and forms.ModelForm to extjs and handles the form submission like any django form.

+Generate custom ExtJs dynamic grids from django models.

-Tested with ExtJs 1.2 and Django 1.0.2.
-Feedback needed  : <julien@bouquillon.com>
+Tested with ExtJs 3 and Django >= 1 Feedback needed  : <julien@bouquillon.com>

+(used to work with ExtJs 1.2  (this [commit][5] may have broken this, not tested)

 **Usage :**